Muhammad-ahmad-007/Iot-project/README.md

 Setup MQTT Broker and Mosquitto Bridge on A8 Node Now, in another terminal, SSH to the SSH frontend, and login into clone the mqtt_broker and mosquitto bridge configuration files in A8 shared directory.
 SSH into the A8 node ssh root@node-a8-1

-you can Check the global IPv6 address of the A8 node ifconfig
+you can Check the global IPv6 address of the A8 node with this command: ifconfig